Clyde Tunnel: Construction

-A tunnelling shield, based on Marc Isambard Brunel's design used for the Thames Tunnel a century earlier, was used to dig the two tunnels.
+Construction began in 1957, with tunnelling shields, based on Marc Isambard Brunel's design used for the Thames Tunnel a century earlier, used to dig the two tunnels.
 The tunnels were cut perfectly circular with the road deck sitting a third of the way up.
 Under each road deck is the pedestrian/cycle tunnel and ventilation ducts.
 16 miners operated the shield working shifts in a compressed air environment to ensure that the rock and the river above did not collapse into the tunneling area.
 The digging itself would be done only with great difficulty due to the geology of the area, hard rock sitting under a soft silt layer beneath the river.

 The techniques for decompression after a period of working in a high pressure atmosphere had not been perfected at this time and – also owing to the prevalence of workers refusing to go through the decompression sequence given the length of time required (around an hour) – there were a number of cases of decompression sickness diagnosed as a result, resulting in two fatalities.
 Work on the tunnel was halted for a time after an explosion when compressed air escaped through the tunnel lining into the river, flushing outward in a fountain.